-Live Overflow Map
+Live Sewage Overflow Map

 Here are the CSOs in England that we know are overflowing right now.
 We are using the Water Companies' own data, updated every 15 minutes.

-Each dot represents an overflowing CSO - Each Water Company has a different colour
+• Each dot represents an overflowing CSO

 Company Total CSOs Not Overflowing Overflowing

-Anglian 1,433 1,404 29
+Anglian 1,433 1,416 17

-Northumbrian 1,506 1,492 14
+Northumbrian 1,527 1,506 21

 You might notice that some of the figures in the above chart, particularly around how long a CSO has been overflowing, are different from the figures on other websites.
 We use a more sophisticated model to figure out when CSOs really started overflowing.